 Management's Responsibility for Internal Financial controls

-We believe that the audit evidence we have obtained is sufficient and appropriate toprovide a basis for ou audit opinion on the Company's internal financial controls systemover financial reporting.
+We believe that the audit evidence we have obtained is sufficient and appropriate toprovide a basis for our audit opinion on the Company's internal financial controls systemover financial reporting of the Company.

 Meaning of Internal Financial Controls over Financial Reporting

 pertain to maintenance of records that in reasonable detail accurately andfairly reflect the transactions and dispositions of the assets of the company;

-provide reasonable assurance that transactions are recorded as necessary to permitpreparation of Ind AS financial statements in accordance with generally acceptedaccounting principles and that receipts and expenditu of the company are being madeonly in accordance with authorizations of management and directors of the company; and
+provide reasonable assurance that transactions are recorded as necessary topermit preparation of financial statements in accordance with generally acceptedaccounting principles and that receipts and expenditures of the company are being madeonly in accordance with authorizations of management and directors of the company; and